 If the date and time on your own computer are incorrect, here are the steps to check them and correct them if they are wrong.
-Look in the System Tray in the lower right corner of your screen, where you can see the time of day Right click on the time and, in the pop up menu, select the option to Adjust Date/Time You should see the Date/Time Properties dialog box on the screen (Fig. 7.13).
+Look in the System Tray in the lower right corner of your screen, where you can see the time of day and the date Right click on the time and, in the pop up context menu, select the option to Adjust date/time You should see the Date/Time Properties dialog box on the screen (Fig. 7.14-Windows 7 Home Premium version).

-Fig. 7.13 The Date/Time Properties dialog box If this dialog box does not show up on your screen, it may be because you are working in a protected environment such as a networked lab at a company or university, in which case your date and time are probably set correctly anyway.
+Fig. 7.14 The Date/Time Properties dialog box If this dialog box does not show up on your screen, it may be because you are working in a protected environment such as a networked lab at a company or university, in which case your date and time are probably set correctly anyway.
 If you can, check to see that the Date and the Time settings are correct in the dialog box Notice that you can select the time zone, too.
 This is obviously important.
 Windows will automatically adjust the time (which is always relative to where you are) once you select the time zone in which you live.
-If necessary, make any corrections to the Month, Day, or Year and to the Time of day (see Fig. 7.13) Click OK when you are satisfied that everything is squared away in the Date & Time Properties dialog box Inserting fields (placeholders) into your form letter You are now going to insert into the form letter the first set of placeholders-for the receiver's name and address (the receiver is the name and address of the parents or guardians of one of your students).
-For each of the lines of the receiver's address, after your own (school) address at the top of the letter, will start with the Home Contact field.
+If necessary, make any corrections to the Month, Day, or Year and to the Time of day (see Fig. 7.14 above) Click OK when you are satisfied that everything is squared away in the Date & Time Properties dialog box Inserting fields (placeholders) into your form letter You are now going to insert into the form letter the first set of placeholders-for the receiver's (recipient's) name and address (the receiver is the parent or guardian of one of your students).
+The receiver's address, after your own (school) address at the top of the letter, will start with the Home Contact field.
 So you need to tell Word to merge the form letter with the corresponding data from the Address List database.
 Here is how you do this.
-Position the insertion point cursor on the empty line immediately above the salutation: "Dear" and press Enter to space down one line In the Mail Merge Task Pane, click on More items... to bring up the Insert Merge Field dialog box (Fig. 7.14)
+Position the insertion point cursor on the empty line immediately above the salutation: "Dear" and press Enter to space down one line In the Mail Merge Task Pane, click on More items... to bring up the Insert Merge Field dialog box (Fig. 7.15)

-Fig. 7.14 The Insert Merge Field dialog box From the dialog box, select the field Home Contact, click on the Insert button, then click on Close ESSENTIAL MICROSOFT OFFICE 2007: Tutorials for Teachers Copyright © Bernard John Poole, 2007.
-All rights reserved Immediately Word displays <<Home Contact>> in the letter (with the brackets around it as you see here-you never need to type the brackets with Mail Merge).
+Fig. 7.15 The Insert Merge Field dialog box From the dialog box, select the field Home Contact, click on the Insert button, then click on Close Immediately Word displays <<Home Contact>> in the letter (with the brackets around it as you see here-you never need to type the brackets with Mail Merge).
 Now, when eventually the letters (all ten of them) are printed out, the correct name of each student's parent or guardian will be copied from the Address List database and inserted into this position in the letter.
-Now you need to add the rest of the Home Contact's address.
+Next you need to add the rest of the Home Contact's address.

-Press the Enter key to move to a new line In the Mail Merge Task Pane, click on More items... once again and, in the pop up menu, select the field Address Line 1 Word adds the new merge field to the address.
+Press the Enter key to move to a new line In the Mail Merge Task Pane, click on More items... once again and, in the Insert Merge Field dialog box, select the field Address Line 1 then click on Close Word adds the new merge field to the address.